 How far in advance should clients contact you?

 They should contact me as far in advance as possible, because I take a limited number of weddings and book up each summer.
 But I’ve taken weddings (based on my availability of course) as close as three or four months before.
 In order to have time to go through the customization process they need to book me at least three months in advance.
 Anything less than that and I’m not going to be able to offer them a fully customized ceremony.
 For elopements they can contact me the day before, so that’s a different process.
-Although I have a couple “eloping” in September and they may be upgrading to a fully customized ceremony since we have so much time!

 How many weddings do you perform per year?